tomankirilov/VPainter/README.md

-# VPainter
-A vertex painting addon for the Godot game engine.
 ![](images/logo.png)
+# A vertex painting addon for the Godot game engine.